-SpaceX fired up its newest, biggest rocket in a critical launch pad test Wednesday, advancing toward a long-anticipated test flight possibly in just a week.
+CAPE CANAVERAL, Fla.
+(AP) — SpaceX has fired up its newest, biggest rocket in a critical launch pad test.

-The Falcon Heavy briefly roared to life for the first time at NASA's Kennedy Space Center.
+The Falcon Heavy briefly roared to life for the first time Wednesday at Florida's Kennedy Space Center.
 All three boosters — 27 engines in all — were tested.
-The thunderous booms could be heard at the press site three miles away, as huge white clouds of engine exhaust billowed into a clear blue sky.
-Everything appeared normal: The 230-foot (70-meter) rocket stood tall and brilliantly white after the test on the historic pad once used by NASA's Apollo moon rockets and space shuttles.
+The thunderous booms could be heard at the press site three miles away, as huge white clouds of engine exhaust billowed upward.
+Everything appeared normal.

-The Heavy's cargo for the test flight will be a Tesla Roadster belonging to Musk, who also heads the electric car company.
+SpaceX is aiming for a February launch.
+The long-anticipated test flight will carry up a Tesla Roadster belonging to Elon Musk, who heads both the rocket and electric car companies.
 Musk has repeatedly warned the rocket could explode.
-If successful, his red sports car will end up in a long, oval loop around the sun, traveling as far out as the orbit of Mars.
+If successful, his red sports car will end up in orbit around the sun, traveling as far out as Mars.